Artisans on Main Souris

 One of the most intriguing natural sites in the country - CBC.
 With a beach that sings, Basin Head is world renowned for nine miles of magnificent white sand.
 In addition to “singing sands,” another draw is "the run" making it the beach of choice for teenagers.
 A boardwalk provides access to the beach.
 Walk across the bridge which spans the very popular run.
 Lifeguards are on duty from late June until September 1.
 There are outdoor showers at the beach area and change rooms and washroom facilities in the upper area, by the museum.

 The site overlooks the Northumberland Strait.
 For more solitude, walk the endless expanse of white sand to Bothwell Beach.
 Capture the beauty in photos while enjoying the sounds of the surf and shore birds.

 Take a tour of the Basin Head Fisheries Museum situated on the bluff overlooking the Northumberland strait.
 The museum tells the story of the inshore fishery, lighthouses, fog stations and shipwrecks through artifacts, exhibits, displays, dioramas and its numerous equipment.
 Video’s and DVD’s are played on small boat building, fishing, processing and stories from earlier fishermen telling their fishing experiences.
-The museum is one of seven Museum and Heritage PEI sites.
+One of seven provincial heritage sites run by the PEI Museum and Heritage Foundation.
 Passports to all seven provincial sites are available.
 Purchase a souvenir in their gift shop.

 The museum is open daily 9-5 throughout the season.
 Individual, school and group admission is charged.